 Lying off the coast of Borneo, this archipelago features an abundance of marine life, including various shark species, mantas, barracudas, and one of the largest green turtle nesting sites in the country.

 Typical Liveaboard Departures: July and August (offered by the Aggressor Fleet).

 From shy mimic octopus and skeleton shrimp, to bizarre-looking stargazers, sea robins, and stonefish, Indonesia’s critter capital is a macro photographer’s dream.
 There are only a few liveaboard offering this route, and mostly just one or two sailings a year.
 This destination is often combined with Halmahera.

 Typical Liveaboard Departures: February to May, July, and September.

 If you have more than 2 weeks available, many liveaboards offer a once a year unique itinerary spanning several weeks.
 Ask us.

 Ready to research your next trip?
-Check out our real time availability here
+Check out all our Liveaboards here

 Need some inspiration?
 Watch this amazing footage taken on a liveaboard trip with The Arenui